What Happens to Depression After Bariatric Surgery?August 19, 2019

 - Luppino, F. S., de Wit, L. M., Bouvy, P. F., Stijnen, T., Cuijpers, P., Penninx, B. W., & Zitman, F. G. (2010).
 Overweight, obesity, and depression: a systematic review and meta-analysis of longitudinal studies.
 Archives of general psychiatry, 67(3), 220-229.

 ABOUT THE AUTHORDr.
 Joanna R. Benavidez is a licensed clinical psychologist.
 She has her Ph.D. in clinical psychology, and she is a certified clinical trauma professional (CCTP).
-Dr. Benavidez completed her internship and postdoctoral fellowship at Scripps Clinic Medical Group (SCMG) in San Diego, California.
-She is a member of the American Psychological Association (APA).
-Dr. Benavidez is the owner of a private practice in San Diego that focuses on providing presurgical psychological evaluations and works in cooperation with local hospitals to help individuals prepare for surgery.
+Dr. Benavidez is a member of the American Psychological Association (APA).
+Dr. Benavidez is the owner of a private practice in San Diego that focuses on providing presurgical psychological evaluations & works with local hospitals to help individuals prepare for surgery.